rieperriton/cs2450remote/journal.md

 start building.
 2/19/2025 (Retro)
 Last week we presented our MyState project pitch.
 Went well, I designed a UI and added to the project architecture page.
 It seems all very overwhelming at this stage but I'm working on things little by little
-2/26/2025
+2/25/2025
 Created a KanBan for team tasks.
 We also communicate using discord.
 I really am trying to apply my skillset to this group but it seems like people know more than me.
 Software as a group is challenging but thats the real world.
+2/26/2025
  Working on HTML for a settings and profile editor for MyState.
+Attempting to use CSS and 2/27/2025
+Will be gone from class this day.
+Stressful missing so much class but I'm working on the project still.